mattjegan/awesome-hacktoberfest/README.md

 - [Blitz](https://github.com/blitz-js/blitz) - Blitz is a batteries-included framework that's inspired by Ruby on Rails, is built on Next.js, and features a "Zero-API" data layer abstraction that eliminates the need for REST/GraphQL.
 - [Gatsby](https://github.com/gatsbyjs/gatsby) - Gatsby is a free and open source framework for building blazing fast static websites.
-- [Hacktoberfest Checker](https://hacktoberfestchecker.jenko.me/) - check your Hacktoberfest progress. [[Source](https://github.com/jenkoian/hacktoberfest-checker)]

-### React Native

-- [Hacktoberfest Tracker App](https://hacktoberfestchecker.jenko.me/) - Keep track of your and your friends' hacktoberfest progress. [[Source](https://github.com/KeyboardNinjas/hacktoberfest-mobileapp)]
+- [Hacktoberfest Tracker App](https://hacktoberfestchecker.jenko.me/) - Check your Hacktoberfest progress. [[Source](https://github.com/jenkoian/hacktoberfest-checker)].
 - [Hey Linda](https://github.com/heylinda/heylinda-app) - A free forever meditation app built with React Native.

 ### SVG